Saving Your Tooth with Root Canal Therapy

 Frequently Asked Questions

-Damage may arise from deep decay, trauma, a non-vital nerve, a loose filling or crown, or a fracture or chip in the tooth.
+A root canal is often necessary due to deep decay, trauma, a non-vital nerve, a loose filling or dental crown, or a fracture or chip in the tooth.
+Addressing these issues promptly helps prevent more complex treatments, such as dental implants or extractions.